 Ad automation rules can free you up from constantly tracking your ads performance, as you can just set the rules that are activated when your ad meets defined conditions.
-E.g. if your ad performs poorly, it can be paused and vice versa, when it’s doing great, you can increase budget for the ad or launch previously paused campaigns.
+E.g. if your ads performs poorly, they can be paused and vice versa, when they're doing great, you can increase budgets, launch previously paused campaigns or duplicate ad sets.

-Reveal Automation also sends notifications to your team’s Slack where you and your team can see why an ad was paused right away.
+Reveal Automation also sends notifications to email and your team’s Slack where you and your team can see why an ad was paused right away.

 How does Reveal automation work?

-Below, we will show the elements of the New Automation Rule page and explain what each of these items is responsible for.
+Below, we will show the elements of the New Automated Rule page and explain what each of these items is responsible for.

 Here you pick your Facebook ad account that you set your rules for.

-Note: You can connect your Facebook account to Reveal and then pick what ad accounts you want to connect to Reveal.
+Note: You can connect only one Facebook account to Reveal but there is no limit on how many ad accounts you connect to Reveal.